capitalch/next/xprofile/docs/pages/qa.md

 <p class='q'>Q. What are your preferred technology area of projects in?</p>

-Presently I am more interested in projects on React.js, node.js, postgresql, Docker, dart and flutter hybrid mobile apps.
+Presently I am more interested in projects on React.js, node.js, postgresql, Docker, Dart and flutter hybrid mobile apps, Python Django and machine learning.
 I am less interested in Java, .net, Angular, Sql Server at this time.
-I am not very conversant with AI, machine learning, Robotics and drone programming but I am willing to do work in that area.
+I am not very conversant Robotics and drone programming but I am willing to do work in that area.

 <p class='q'>Q. Can you visit the place of your client in India or abroad if so required?</p>